 It should impact it almost everywhere.
-It should impact your product feature set, price points, design, product flow — you should treat the consumer journey like the user experience.
+Including but not limited to your product feature set, price points, design, product flow — you should treat the consumer journey like the user experience.
 It should be something that is always considered, it should be iterative, it should be constantly improved.
 We should be focused on understanding how to convert our consumers from curious buyer to active evangelists.
 When we consider products, we look for answers to the question, “how can we create such a positive experience that your customer becomes your sales person?”

 What should companies expect when working with Accomplice?

 A very active and opinionated partner.
-Someone who will put as much time and and energy into their success as they will.
-Someone who will put in extra hours.
-Someone who will treat you the way we want to be treated.
+Someone who will put as much time and energy into their success as they will, who will put in extra hours, and treat you the way we want to be treated.
 We partner with our clients and celebrate their success.

 Accomplice specializes in creating consumer experiences for today’s brands – from digital to physical spaces.
 Visit our website to learn more about the Accomplice team.